1.1. Contact organisation

 The obligations relating to statistical confidentiality also apply to administrative data that INSEE or ministerial statistical services may have access to under the terms of Article 7 bis of the aforementioned Act, as well as to private data communicated under the terms of Article 3 bis. under the terms of Article 3 bis of the Act.
 Generally speaking, with regard to access to public data, confidentiality obligations relating to the protection of privacy or business secrecy and the protection of personal data are guaranteed by Act (Article 1 of the Act for a Digital Republic).

-At the European level, the confidentiality of statistical information is affirmed by Article 338 of the EU Treaty. < >.
+At the European level, the confidentiality of statistical information is affirmed by Article 338 of the EU Treaty.
 Statistical confidentiality is also the subject of Chapter V of Regulation 223/2009 as amended and Implementing Regulation No 557/2013 as regards access to confidential data for statistical purposes.

 A Statistical Confidentiality Committee ensures that these statutory guarantees are maintained.
 Its powers are set out in Article 6 bis of Act No. 51-711 of 7 June 1951, as amended, on the obligation, coordination and secrecy of statistics and Chapter II of Decree No. 2009-318 of 20 March 2009 on the National Council for Statistical Information and the Statistical Confidentiality Committee.
-Statistical Confidentiality Committee.
 It is called upon to give its opinion on any question relating to statistical secrecy, and gives its opinion on requests for communication of individual data collected by means of a statistical survey or transmitted to the official statistical service, for the purpose of establishing a statistical report. for statistical purposes.
 Researchers can also ask the committee to give an opinion on access to various administrative data other than public statistics.

 Chaired by a State Councillor, it includes representatives of the National Assembly and the Senate.
 The composition and operating procedures of the committee are set by decree in the Council of State.
+The beneficiaries of data communications resulting from ministerial decisions taken after the opinion of the Statistical Confidentiality Committee undertake not to communicate these data to anyone.

 Any breach of the provisions of this paragraph shall be punishable by the penalties provided for in Article 226-13 of the Criminal Code.